GavinScoville/GavinScoville/_posts/2025-11-23-SSS-Report.md

 **Current limitations include:**

-A) No diffraction
+No diffraction
-B) No nonlinear wave interactions
+No nonlinear wave interactions
-C) Wave data is monochromatic — only dominant period, significant wave height, and mean direction are available; full spectral data is not currently accessible.
+Wave data is monochromatic — only dominant period, significant wave height, and mean direction are available; full spectral data is not currently accessible.
-D) No Coriolis effect
+No Coriolis effect
-E) No Doppler shifting from currents and no wind–wave interactions
+No Doppler shifting from currents and no wind–wave interactions

 **Next Steps:**
 My next goal is to build a wave model capable of simulating multi-spectrum wave–wave interactions, diffraction, and refraction using PDEs.
 Maybe on a Geodesic grid.
 It might be a while…